ARSFI/HFSimulator/New alternate hardware platforms/readme.md

 ​Design documents for the ​"encoder proto board​", including schematics, and gerber files are available on this site​.
 S​ource code for the updated TFT display is also available.

+To use this board for IONOS, as a minimun, just install the two encoders, P1 and replace R5,R6,R9,R10 with jumpers.
+Nothing else is needed...

 tom@lafleur.us ka6iqa